Kapaljetz666/facebook-video-downloader/README.md

 3. You will see a "Downloading..." message with a percentage progress.
 4. Once the download is complete, a "Request successful" message will appear, along with the video thumbnail and a link to download the video.

-Downloaded videos will be saved in the `facebook-downloader/backend/downloads` directory on your server, and then served to your browser for download.
+Downloaded videos will be saved in the `facebook-downloader/backend/downloads` directory on your server, will be auto delete in 1 minute, and then served to your browser for download.

 ## License